AnticOwl/anticowl.github.io/_posts/2026-08-19-Outriders.md

 <div> </div>

 ### Take A Screenshot

+**Note:** Make sure the game is paused before detaching the camera.
+If you activate the free camera while the game is still running, it can go completely wild. **You have been warned. 😉**

 * Press `Numpad 0` to pause the game.
 * Press `Delete` to disable the pause menu.
 * Press `Insert` to detach the camera.